MirrorsAndMisdirections/FastFlowTransform/exports/Combined.md

    * A Python model that returns a DataFrame; the executor applies incremental behaviour based on model `meta` (unique key + updated-at timestamp) and the target engine:

      * DuckDB / Postgres: incremental insert/merge in SQL
-     * Databricks Spark: `MERGE INTO` for Delta where available, with a fallback full-refresh strategy
+     * Databricks Spark: `MERGE INTO` for Delta or Iceberg where available (Spark 4), with a fallback full-refresh strategy for other formats
+     * BigQuery: pandas- or BigFrames-backed DataFrame models with incremental merge logic handled by the BigQuery executor

+4. **Iceberg profile for Spark 4**

+   * Optional Databricks/Spark profile that uses the built-in **Iceberg catalog**.
+   * Seeds and models are materialized as Iceberg tables in a local warehouse directory.
+   * `ref()` and `source()` automatically point to the Iceberg catalog when the `databricks_spark.table_format` is set to `iceberg`.

 ---